Madmanden/rock-paper-scissors/README.md

 ## To do

-- Refactor to use DOM manipulation instead of console.log.
+- Refactor UI to use images and look nice.